-- All forms, signed and dated
+- 1.)
+All forms, signed and dated

-- Filing Fee
+- Filing Fee 2.)

-- A site sketch of the property, drawn to scale including all buildings, structures, creeks, septic systems, wells, driveways, etc.
+- 3.)
+Legal Description of the property A site sketch of the property, drawn to scale including all buildings, structures, creeks, septic systems, wells, driveways, etc.

 - 5.)
 Impact summary

 - 6.)
 Any other pertinent information